Filing your claim

 On the day of the hearing, you must bring along all your documentary evidence, such as photographs, police and/or medical reports, and computer print-outs of harassment online.
 Your witnesses must also be present in Court, unless they have been granted permission to testify by video-link.

-If your order is granted by the Judge, you must serve it on the Respondent and are recommended to thereafter file an Affidavit of Service.
+If your order is granted by the Judge, you must serve it on the Respondent and are recommended to thereafter file an Memorandum of Service.

 Generally, protection and false statement orders take effect only after they have been served on the Respondent.